o19s/elasticsearch-learning-to-rank/demo/README.md

 ## Train and upload the model

 This script will run through all the steps of training using the downloaded Ranklib.jar.
 First it parses `sample_judgements.txt`.
-Using the keywords in the header comment, and the ES queries in `1.json.jinja...N.json.jinja` it batches up queries to Elasticsearch via `_msearch` to gather feature values 1..N.
+Using the keywords in the header comment, and the ES queries in `1.json.jinja...N.json.jinja` it batches up queries to Elasticsearch via `_msearch` to gather feature values 1..N for each keyword/doc pair.
 It creates a second file consumable by Ranklib called `sample_judgments_wfeatures.txt` where each feature value is listed next to each judgment `grade qid:N 1:<val> 2:<val> ...` etc. It then asks Ranklib to train all the supported models (linear, lambdamart, random forest, etc) outputing a model to a text file.
 It loads these models into Elasticsearch as ranklib scripts

+Run this script with:

 ```
 python train.py